xiaosayin/SAFR/README.md

 ## Supplementary material
 Due to the limited space in the paper's main body, we have added a supplementary material for our paper, to further discuss the related works, pseudo-code of FRC, explanation of hyper-parameters and QoE comparisons in terms of other metrics (PSNR, SSIM and bandwidth usage).
-The supplementary materrial is available at : https://github.com/xiaosayin/SAFR_DEMO/blob/main/Final_supplementary_materal.pdf
+The supplementary materrial is available at: https://github.com/xiaosayin/SAFR_DEMO/blob/main/SAFR_Supplementary%20materials.pdf

 ## Demo of SAFR